nelcea/EmbeddedSwift-nRF52-BLEExamples/README.md

 This repository contains the same examples, converted to Swift.
 My goal was to not have to write any custom C code to perform the same functionality as the original examples.
+When I created custom Swift types, they usually implement the bare minimum for that specific example.
 I have not tried to create a higher level abstraction Swift API (e.g. to offer a Core Bluetooth compatible API), this might be something I could tackle at a later stage.

 Each example contains its own README file, describing some details about the specific example but considers that your have also read the information about the original Nordic example.